Servicerobotics-Ulm/SmartDG-Tutorials/02_01_Installing_SmartDG_DSLs_On_Eclipse/README.md

 # SmartDG Tutorials
 ## Installing SmartDG DSLs On Eclipse

 > :information_source: In case you are working with the [Official Virtual Machine and the SmartMDSD Toolchain](https://wiki.servicerobotik-ulm.de/tutorials:launching-vm-and-toolchain:start).
-[See Tutorial](../03_01_Installing_SmartDG_DSLs_On_SmartMDSD_VirtualMachine/README.md) before going through this tutorial.
+See [This Tutorial](../03_01_Installing_SmartDG_DSLs_On_SmartMDSD_VirtualMachine/README.md) before going through the following steps.

 #### Download Installation script
 Download and copy the [Installing Script](Install_Eclipse_SmartMDSD-DG.sh) at a location where Eclipse-SmartMDSD with SmartDG features needs to be installed.